britram/rains-prototype/draft-trammell-rains-protocol.md

-By default, a client service will perform verification on a negative query response and return a 404 No Assertion Exists Notification for queries with a valid and verified proof of non-existence, within a Message signed by the query service's infrakey.
+By default, a client service will perform verification on a negative query response and return a 404 No Assertion Exists Notification for queries with a valid and verified proof of nonexistence, within a Message signed by the query service's infrakey.
 Option 7 disables this behavior, and causes the query service to return the Shard, P-Shard or Zone for verification by the client.
 It is intended to be used with untrusted query services.